Utitofon-Udoekong/paystack-vue/README.md

 5. Submit a pull request

 Dont forget to leave a star if you found this useful.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

 You can reach me on twitter at [Utitofon Udoekong](https://twitter.com/UtitofonUdoeko1)